raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

 ### rebalance-lnd in action

+To use rebalance-lnd, use the "rebalance-lnd" user.

-* To rebalance two channels, use the following command (the channel ID is the short 18 digits channel ID here)
+* To rebalance two channels, use the following command (the channel ID is the short 18 digits channel ID)

  ```sh
   $ rebalance.py --amount AmountInSats --fee-ppm-limit FeeRateInPPM --from NodeAShortChannelID --to NodeBShortChannelID